Richard

 aqueous saline solution being desalinated will need regular or

 continuous replenishing.
-In one form of the invention, the step of
+In one form of the invention, the step

-replenishing the aqueous saline solution comprises the step of:
+of replenishing the aqueous saline solution comprises the step

 replenishing the aqueous saline solution with condensing water